cristobalmedinalopez/p2psp-chunk-scheduling/tools/readme.txt

-This is  description of the files/directories:
+This is a description of the files/directories:

-* feed.sh:  Icecst feeder bsed on oggfwd.
+* feed.sh: a Icecast feeder based on oggfwd.
 * test_UDP.py: test your UDP throughput.

-* redme.txt: this file.
+* readme.txt: this file.